earvinpiamonte/pagasa-weather-parser/README.md

 ## Testing

 This project uses [Jest](https://jestjs.io) for testing.
-The test suite validates that the parser correctly extracts wind signal data from PAGASA TCB PDF files and returns properly structured objects.

 ### Prerequisites

-Make sure you have the development dependencies installed:
+Make sure you have the dependencies installed:

 ```bash
 cd pagasa-tcb-parser/